ydahal1/ydahal1/ReadMe.md

 I know you are here for jokes, No worries !!
 Here are some new ones.
 Keep checking back for more laugh-out-loud jokes, brought to you by the dynamic duo of Chat GPT and GitHub Actions! __If they are not funny, blame OpenAI__

+Sure, here are four jokes related to software engineering and cyber security:

-1. Why did the software engineer go broke?
-Because he lost his domain in a DDoS attack!
+1. Why did the software developer go broke?
+Because he kept forgetting to CTRL+SHIFT+S (Save) his money!

-2. Why did the computer go to the doctor?
-It had a virus and couldn't stop coughing up spam!
+2. Why did the hacker break up with their computer?
+It wasn't giving them enough space for a healthy relationship.

-3. Why did the developer go broke?
-He kept getting paid in bitcoins, but they kept disappearing due to a bug in his wallet!

-4. Why do programmers always mix up Christmas and Halloween?
-Because Oct 31 == Dec 25!
+3. Why do programmers prefer dark mode?
+Because light attracts bugs!

+4. Why did the cyber security expert bring a ladder to work?
+To scale the firewall and make sure there were no "loopholes"!

 [
-Mon Jul 10 01:46:45 UTC 2023
+Tue Jul 11 01:38:26 UTC 2023
  ]